 Liner and feeder services link Hamburg with the whole WorldThe Port of Hamburg has one of the most tightly woven service networks in Europe: around 100 liner services connect the Hanseatic city with many of the world's 1,000 seaports.
 Other ports can be served via transhipments.
 In addition Hamburg as a deep-sea port fulfils a role as an important hub for distributing feeder cargo in the North Sea and Baltic Sea regions.

-Hamburg's round-the-world liner service networkAbout 10,000 ocean-going ships arrive in the Port of Hamburg every year.
-The Asia trades are one of the main markets: In 2015 an average of 20 full-container Asia services called in Hamburg every week.
-In addition 15 liner services in the Red Sea/Arabian Gulf trades, 14 to Africa eleven to South America, eight bound for North America as well as various direct connections with other trade routes, e.g. India/Pakistan, Central America/Caribbean and Australia/Pacific.
+Hamburg's round-the-world liner service networkAbout 8,000 ocean-going ships arrive in the Port of Hamburg every year.
+The Asia trades are one of the main markets: In 2018 an average of 18 full-container Asia services called in Hamburg every week.
+In addition 40 liner services Nord Europe, 18 to Africa, 16 to Red Sea / Golf, 14 to South America, eight bound for North and Middle America as well as various direct connections with other trade routes, e.g. India/Pakistan, Central America/Caribbean and Australia/Pacific.